Biofilm management combined with broad antimicrobial effectiveness(1)

-Acute and chronic wounds have a tendancy to get infected and compromise the normal healing pathway, leading to a greater burden on health systems, long term disabilities and an overall reduction of a patient’s quality of life.
+Acute and chronic wounds have a tendency to become infected, which compromises the normal healing process.
+This leads to a greater burden on the health systems, long-term disabilities and an overall reduction in the patients’ quality of life.

 Wound infections are caused by the deposit and profileration of microorganisms in the surgical site of a susceptible host.
 There are numerous ways microorganisms can enter the wound bed.
 The infection can result in sepsis when bacteria spreads into the blood stream.
 If not actively treated, a sepsis can progress to multi-organ failures with a potentially lethal outcome.

 The main objective is to prevent infections rather than to treat them.
 Learn more about wound bed preparation.

 The treatment of local infection is essential for the healing process.
 Silver Alginates react immediately and are highly efficient against a wide range of microorganisms.
 Our unique silver dressings play an important role in reducing the bacterial load.

 Due to its specific and patented ionic silver alginate matrix, Askina® Calgitrol® provides a broad antimicrobial effectiveness.(1) In contact with wound exudate, the alginate matrix forms a soft gel allowing a sustained controlled release to the wound bed during use of the dressing.(5) Learn more about Askina® Calgitrol® silver dressings.

 Case report: The use of Prontosan® in combination with Askina® Calgitrol®

 The following case studies were carried out to evaluate the efficacy of a biofilm remover/cleanser in gel form - Prontosan® together with the use of an ionic releasing silver alginate - Askina® Calgitrol® Paste or Askina® Calgitrol® Thin - when used on infected wounds.